Find Your Perfect School

 The bottom line: A bachelor’s degree in library science is the best first step toward your professional goals!

 The degree is typically offered as a Bachelor of Science (BS) in Library Science and other related names, such as Library and Information Science.
-A few schools offer a Bachelor of Arts (BA) in Library Science, too, such as Ashford University.
+A few schools offer a Bachelor of Arts (BA) in Library Science, too, such as the University of Arizona Global Campus.